Beau-Bloomfield/cryptopals/README.md

 At a few points I did need to reference the work of other persons when I got stuck.
 These instances should be mentioned throughout the comments, but in particular the solutions of Michael Cypher (presumably a pseudonym? https://cypher.codes/writing/cryptopals-challenge-set-3) were helpful.

+I also in several places used the solutions posted by Dr. Riccardo Paccagnella as a guide. (https://github.com/ricpacca/cryptopals)